Female freelancers definitively break the wage gap

 By Baaz Editorial

-Tuesday 27 January, 2026 - 13:35 Read time 2 min 2 sec
+Tuesday 27 January, 2026 - 07:30 Read time 1 min 51 sec

 Trend has been ongoing for a decade

 When comparing incomes, the traditional wage gap between men and women often comes to the forefront.
-For a long time, female freelancers earned on average less than their male colleagues.
+For a long time, female freelancers earned less on average than their male colleagues.
 This was partly due to women being relatively more active in professions and sectors with lower hourly rates.
 Even when adjusted for these differences, an income gap remained that could only be explained by gender.

 Also read: Business networking still makes a difference